JennEYoon/datasciY/wip2-classes/vanderplas/numpy/README.md

-# Numpy Tasks -- Vanderplas, Pythong Data Science Handbook.
+# Numpy, Python Data Science Handbook.

 To Do. ~ More practive with ufuncs.
 9/1/2019.